UtvProjekt/RadioStats/README.md

 Run the command "npm run serve" to start a local server in your browser.
 Alternatively run "npm run build" to minimize for production.

+To use the site on mobile you need to start the site from the main page and not from one of the desktop visualisations